nebulasio/nebdocs/docs/dapp-development/rpc/rpc.md

 #### GetTransactionReceipt

-Get transactionReceipt info by tansaction hash.
-If the transaction     not submit or only submit and not packaged on chain, it will reurn not found error.
+Get transactionReceipt info by transaction hash.
+If the transaction is not submitted or only submitted but is not packaged on chain, it will return "not found" error.

 | Protocol | Method | API |
 |----------|--------|-----|